COUNTRY DIRECTOR (RWANDA)

 Shelby plays a central role in developing Indego Africa’s communications content and executing its fundraising and evaluation strategies.
 Prior to joining Indego Africa, Shelby worked for a variety of human rights organizations and women-focused nonprofits where she developed a passion for youth education, grassroots activism, and international development.
 Shelby is a City Year AmeriCorps alum and holds a dual B.A. in Journalism and Women's Studies from the University at Albany.
 She earned her MPA with a concentration in International Policy and Nonprofit Management from the Robert F. Wagner Graduate School of Public Service at New York University in 2016.

-Godwin joined Indego Africa in January 2016 as a trainer for the Basic Business Training program at AJ Cooperative before working as a Finance Intern at Indego Africa’s Rwanda office.
-Since September 2016, Godwin has served as the Finance and Communications Associate.
+Godwin joined Indego Africa in January 2016 as a trainer for the Basic Business Training program at AJ Cooperative before working as a Finance Intern at Indego Africa’s Kigali office.
+Today, Godwin oversees the organization's financial and administrative operations in Rwanda.
 Prior to joining Indego Africa, Godwin worked with FAO, Laterite, Sanejo, and Kepler.
 He holds a Bachelor’s degree in Applied Statistics.

-Emelienne is one of Indego Africa’s first artisan partners, the founder of Cocoki Cooperative and, today, a Teaching Associate at our Leadership Academy in Kigali.
+Emelienne is one of Indego Africa’s first artisan partners, the founder of Cocoki Cooperative, and a former Education Associate at our Leadership Academy in Kigali.
 She is a graduate of the Goldman Sachs 10,000 Women Initiative, a Peace Through Business business plan competition winner, and an influential mentor and leader in communities across Rwanda.

 Yves joined Indego Africa in 2013 as a teaching intern for Ejo Hazaza Cooperative before finding employment with Cogebank.
 He rejoined Indego in 2015 as a full-time Education Associate, providing business instruction and guidance to our artisan partners and students across Rwanda.
 Yves holds a Bachelors Degree in Business and Economic Studies with a specialization in Accounting from Kigali Independent University.
 He also holds a secondary school certificate in trade and accounting.